Vizemo/4883-PT-Marchesi/Assignments/A10/README.md

-## REPLACEME - REPLACEME
+## A10 - Geometry Problems
 ### Victor Marchesi

 ## Description

-- Description: REPLACEME.
+- Geometry like problems

+- I chose REPLACEME
+- [LINK](https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Assignments/10-A10) to the github instructions.
 - The file chart below contains the documents for the assignment with short descriptions.
 - Underneath the file chart is code solution is displayed.